KCEvers/sdbuildR/README.md

 ![](man/figures/README-Crielaard2022_plot-1.png)

 And lastly, a stock-and-flow model can be created from scratch.
-To do so, we first create an XMILE object using `xmile()`, which yields a nested list in the structure of the XMILE standard.
 We make use of the convenient pipe operator `%\>%` from the magrittr package, which simply passes the result of an expression to the next expression as a first argument.
-We then use `build()` to create a logistic model of population growth.
+We first initialize an empty stock and flow model with `xmile()`, and then use `build()` to create a logistic model of population growth.
 The simulation specifications, such as the start time, stop time, and simulation time step (`dt`), are set with `sim_specs()`.
-We add a custom unit for people using `model_units()`.
+Custom units such as people can be added with `model_units()`.

 ``` r
 sfm = xmile() %>%